EleniAndr/EleniAndr/README.md

-## Hello, I'm Eleni 👋
+# Introducing myself 👩🏻‍💼

-I hold a Master's degree in Physics, and through my academic journey, I discovered a new passion—working with data.
+Hello, I'm Eleni 👋 I hold a Master's degree in Physics, and through my academic journey, I discovered a new passion—working with data.
 I love uncovering patterns, finding meaning in numbers, and turning raw data into insights that tell a story.

 Here’s a quick look at what I bring: